"Math Salamanders Free Math Sheets"

 What is a fraction?

-How do you add and subtract fraction?
+How to add and subtract fractions support

 What does is mean if 2 fractions are equivalent?